Comparing the Thermoblock vs the Boiler, the Thermocoil and Other Espresso Machine Heating Systems

 The simplest thermoblocks are fabricated out of two plates of metal with a spiral route cut into it for the water to travel through.
 A gasket is compressed between the two pieces, preventing the system from leaking.
 Other thermoblocks are simply a length of pipe with a heater attached along its length.
 (1)

-Common materials for thermoblocks include aluminum, brass, and stainless steel.
-Some thermoblocks use a composite design with stainless steel pipes encased within an aluminum body.
+Common materials for thermoblocks include aluminium, brass, and stainless steel.
+Some thermoblocks use a composite design with stainless steel pipes encased within an aluminium body.

 Thermoblocks are inexpensive to produce and also are energy efficient as they only heat water immediately prior to it being used.
 Many superautomatic espresso machines (like a few ones here) feature a thermoblock system that makes heating water quick.
 While thermoblocks are able to generate hot water extremely rapidly, their temperature control is less perfect than some other heating technologies.

 It is common for espresso machines to use thermoblocks on the steam side and a boiler for the brew side.
 This allows the thermoblock to do what it does best, heat water quickly, while avoiding the pitfalls of its inconsistency.